 For a few extra dollars you can add a winter sports package or take out a specific winter sports policy that gives you peace of mind should the unexpected happen.

-One major provider is currently offering recreational skiing and snowboarding cover at no extra cost when taking out travel insurance, as long as you ski on-piste.
-But it’s still best to read the product disclosure statement (PDS) to ensure cover meets your personal needs.
+But it’s always best to read the product disclosure statement (PDS) to ensure cover meets your personal needs.

 What is Snow Sports Insurance?